dustinpfister/blog_posts/_posts/js-parseint.md

 layout: post
 categories: js
 id: 449
-updated: 2020-06-07 11:57:00
+updated: 2020-09-10 08:41:58
-version: 1.13
+version: 1.14
 ---

-In javaScript [parseInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) is one of several ways to [convert a string to a number as an integer](https://www.geeksforgeeks.org/javascript-parseint-with-examples/).
+The [parseInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) is one of several ways to [convert a string to a number as an integer](https://www.geeksforgeeks.org/javascript-parseint-with-examples/) in javaScript.
 The parseInt method does convert a string or number to an [integer](https://en.wikipedia.org/wiki/Integer), but technically it is still a float as all numbers in [javaScript are double precision floating point numbers](https://en.wikipedia.org/wiki/IEEE_754).

 So when using the javaScript parseInt method to produce an integer it is really just a float still technically, but for all practical purposes when it comes to the product in a mathematical sense it is an integer.
-There are other was to parse to an integer, or float in javaScript as well so lets take a look at the options when it comes to parsing integers in javaScript.
+The parseInt method is often the first go to solution with this, and for the most part it will work just fine.
+However there are other was to parse a value to an integer, or float in javaScript as well, and there are subtle little edge cases that might come up in certain situations.
+So lets take a look at paserInt and also the options that come to mind when it comes to parsing values to integers in javaScript.

 <!-- more -->